aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     4. In ca-central-1, Enable AWS SSO, Set the SSO directory to MAD, set the SSO email attrib to: \${dir:email}, create all default permission sets and any desired custom permission sets, map MAD groups to perm sets
     5. On a per role basis, you need to enable the CWL Account Selector in the Security and the Ops accounts

-24. During the installation we request required limit increases, resources dependent on these limits were not deployed
+24. During the installation we request required limit increases, resources dependent on these limits will not be deployed
+    1. Limit increase requests are controlled through the Accelerator configuration file `"limits":{}` setting
+    2. The sample configuration file requests increases to your EIP count in the perimeter account and to the VPC count and Interface Endpoint count in the shared-network account
-    1. You should receive emails from support confirming the limit increases
+    3. You should receive emails from support confirming the limit increases
-    2. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
+    4. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
-    3. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested
+    5. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

 ### 1.3.1.
 Known Installation Issues